will-stone/browserosaurus/guide/supporting-a-browser-or-app.md

 ## Testing

 There are a few tests that will check the compatibility of your `apps.ts` file.
-Run `npm test` and make sure all tests successfully pass.
+Run `pnpm test` and make sure all tests successfully pass.
 If any tests fail, and you are unsure about the results, please submit your changes anyway and we can discuss it on the pull request page.

 ## Submit your changes